 Yes, ensure the plastic wrapping is removed from each waxblock before placement.
 Avoid touching the waxblock.

-How do I know if I have rats or mice?
+How do I know if I have a rat or mouse infestation?

-Rats and mice are never solitary, they exist in large groups but not all individuals are brave enough to be seen by humans.
-You have more rodents than you think and the amount of bait is not enough for each individual to receive a lethal dose.
+Rats and mice are never solitary, they exist in groups but not all individuals make their presence evident.
+You have more rodents than you think, so be patient and keep baiting until rodent activity ceases.
+This is usually within a 14 day period.

 What is secondary poisoning and are my pets at risk?

 Secondary poisoning can occur if another animal eats the corpse of a rodent containing certain types of more potent rodenticide.
-Warfarin or Coumatetralyl based products such as Ratsak Double Strength are less likely to cause secondary poisoning as larger amounts of active need to be ingested over a longer period per kg of body weight compared to products containing Brodifacoum, such as Ratsak Fast Action, which is more potent and takes a much smaller amount to kill per kg body weight.
+Warfarin based products such as Ratsak Double Strength pellets are less likely to cause secondary poisoning as larger amounts of active need to be ingested over a longer period per kg of body weight compared to products containing Brodifacoum, such as Ratsak Fast Action wax blocks or pellets, which is more potent and takes a much smaller amount to kill per kg body weight.

-Care must be taken when using any rodenticide that other animals are not allowed to eat a poisoned corpse.
+Care must be taken when using any rodenticide to ensure animals are not allowed to eat a poisoned corpse.
 These should be removed and disposed of as per label.
+Vait stations themselves should not be accessible to children or pets, and should be placed in areas above the ground where there are signs of rodent activity.

 My Ratsak pellets go mouldy under the house what can I do?